auth0/docs/articles/libraries/auth0-android/user-management.md

 The Management API provides functionality that you can use to manage users of your application, including tasks such as the following.

-* Link separate user accounts from different providers, tying them to a single profile (Read more about [Linking Accounts](/link-accounts) with Auth0)
+* Link separate user accounts from different providers, tying them to a single profile (See [Linking Account](/users/concepts/overview-account-linking) for details.)
 * Unlink user accounts, returning them to separate identities
 * Update user [metadata](/users/concepts/overview-user-metadata)